izhan/j-xpath/README.md

 j-xpath
 =======

-JQuery Plugin for retrieving the XPath of an HTML element and querying XML and HTML documents.
+Javascript Library for retrieving the XPath of an HTML element.